 CORE MPO has adopted the performance targets of the State of Georgia regarding safety, pavement and bridge, congestion, freight, and air quality.
-The MPO has also coordinated with CAT on transit performance targets regarding transit safety and transit asset management.
-The latest performance targets were adopted in February 2023.
+CORE MPO has also adopted the performance targets of CAT regarding transit safety and transit asset management.
+The priority projects identified in the FY 2024 - 2027 TIP development will help to achieve the performance targets.
+Chapter Three of this TIP document includes the System Performance Report which demonstrates how the TIP priorities and programmed projects are contributing to the performance measures.

-Safety Performance Measures and Targets